 Where to stay in Kefalonia

-When it comes to choosing the best place to stay in Kefalonia, first decide on your priorities.
+When it comes to choosing the best places to stay in Kefalonia, first decide on your priorities.
 If you’re prepared to go on some day trips you can see quite a lot of Kefalonia in one holiday.
 Although it is time consuming to drive from one end of the island to another.

 Alternatively you could plan to split your time between the north and the south or east coast.

-As a rule of thumb, beaches in the north are more pebbly whilst those in the south are sandier.
-In the north you’ll find pretty Venetian architecture and lively restaurants in Fiscardo, whilst the neighbouring villages are altogether quieter.
+In the north you’ll find pretty Venetian architecture and lively restaurants in Fiskardo, whilst the neighbouring villages are altogether quieter.

 Kefalonia villas

-Villas in Fiscardo
+Villas in Fiskardo

 Villas in southern Kefalonia

-Villa Cara is no longer available but Villa Paradiso is a similar size and also near the village of Spartia.
+Villa Cara is no longer available but Villa Paradiso is a similar size and is also near the village of Spartia.

 A catered villa in Kefalonia